Fort Vermilion: Infrastructure

+Get to Know You Night is held in mid September to promote services and organizations is popular with northern residents.

-DA Thomas park is a day use area in Fort Vermilion that provides picnic tables with campfire spots and a boat launch.
-There are a number of beaches along the peace river that are accessible by boat (upstream and downstream).
+DA Thomas Park is a grassed day use area in Fort Vermilion that provides picnic tables with campfire spots overlooking the river with a boat launch and dock to access the river.

+There are a number of beaches along the Peace River that are accessible only by boat (upstream and downstream).
 In North Vermilion (Buttertown) there is a beach accessible by road.

 Government

 Fort Vermilion is in the federal riding of Peace River—Westlock, represented by MP Arnold Viersen.
 Prior to the 2012 redistribution of federal electoral riding boundaries, the land was part of the Peace River electoral district.

 Notable residents

 Fred Brick, husband to Sarah Lendrum (formerly of the Strathcona area), was an early businessman, farmer and trader at Fort Vermilion.
 Sarah came to join Fred at Fort Vermilion in 1896.

 Fort Vermilion was home to cowboy Kenton Randle, known as "Rugged".
 Born 1960 and deceased 23 November 2003.
 Kenton was the bareback bronc rider who represented Canada at the 2002 Olympics in Salt Lake City.
 In November 2015 he was inducted into the Canadian Pro Rodeo Hall of Fame as a Legend of Rodeo.

 Fort Vermilion was the childhood home of writers and brothers Will Ferguson and Ian Ferguson.
 Will vividly describes his childhood there in his memoirs Beauty Tips from Moose Jaw.
 He mentions that the town was included in the 1976 version of Ghost Towns of Alberta, much to the chagrin of its residents at that time.

 Dave Hancock, named 15th premier of Alberta on 23 March 2014 following the resignation of Alison Redford, grew up in Fort Vermilion.

 Gloria Chomiak Atamanenko, a social worker, writer, and translator, was born in Fort Vermilion.